Portal and engagement workflow

 Read comparisonRead this when portal, workflow, and practice-suite scope are all getting wrapped into one buying call.

-Read comparisonUse this if the firm is heavily Microsoft-based and the document estate matters as much as the client-facing workflow.
+Read comparisonUse this if the document estate matters as much as the request, reminder, status, and client-facing workflow around it.

 Read comparisonCheck the proof